DTU-Byg/11034/Example files/Python/IFC Local Coordinates/README.md

 # How-To
-Download or Copy the script in a main.py.
+- Download or Copy the script in a main.py.
-Create an 'output' folder and a 'model' folder
+- Create an 'output' folder and a 'model' folder.
-Add the models for test in the model folder.
+- Add the models for test in the model folder.
-Change the main.py to Load the correct model, before running the code.
+- Change the main.py to Load the correct model, before running the code.

 # IFC Local Coordinates Script